RobyFerro/go-web/readme.md

 * Middleware: Middleware for this route

 You can regroup a set of routes by insert your route under "group" node.

+### Middleware
+Middleware provide a convenient mechanism for filtering HTTP requests entering your application.
+All middleware are stored into "middleware" package and can be created by `./goweb middleware:create <name>`

 ### Controllers
 Controllers are the main responsible of the business logic.You can find all controller into "controller" package.